5-minute read

 AI tools can guide patients through processes such as onboarding and eligibility verification, walk them through online forms, answer their questions, direct them to test results, and more.

-Mary Beth Gibson is a Director of Digital Transformation at Logic20/20.
-She works with clients to build teams to meet complex business and technology needs, delivering strategic solutions for telco clients that save time, improve productivity, and enhance accuracy.
+Mary Beth Gibson is Director of Consulting at Logic20/20.
+She works with clients to meet complex business and technology needs, delivering strategic solutions that save time, improve productivity, and enhance accuracy.

 Lionel Bodin is the Senior Director of Digital Transformation at Logic20/20.
 He manages highly complex, multi-faceted digital programs related to CRM systems, cloud and on-prem implementations, big data, and more.